Banner Health

 How Does an Epidural Work?

-Epidurals are typically given during the first stage of labor but it can be given later if needed.
+Epidural anesthesia is typically given during the first stage of labor, but it can be administered later if needed.

 To begin, you will be given an IV.
-You will then be asked to bend forward or lie on your side and stay still.
+You will then be asked to sit or lie on your side and stay still.
+An epidural needle will be used to inject a small amount of anesthesia into your lower back, around your spinal nerves.
 Anesthesia will be injected into your lower back, around your spinal nerves.
-A small catheter will then be inserted.
+A small catheter will be inserted to administer the dose of medication.
 This is how the medication is administered.
-You should start to experience pain relief in less than 30 minutes.
+You should start to experience pain relief in less than 30 minutes, often within 15 to 20 minutes.

 Types of Epidural